 Go out and draw.
 There is enough inspiration out there!

 Force yourself to finish within the time limit

 Don't hesitate to draw strong lines.
 So what if there are mistakes?

 Every child is an artist.
 The problem is how to remain an artist once he grows up.

-The ultimate stylist Jinto's work combines breathtaking beauty with modern elegance.
-A senior designer he has a keen interest in typography and an unmatched eye for refinement.
-Jinto takes inspiration from work of artists like Henri-ƒmile-Beno”t Matisse.
+The ultimate stylist, Jinto's work combines breathtaking beauty with modern elegance.
+A Senior Graphic Designer, he has a keen interest in typography and an unmatched eye for refinement.
+Jinto takes inspiration from work of artists like Henri-mile-Beno Matisse.